I often get asked how I live on the road full-time as a minimalist traveler.

 Better safe than sorry when it comes to your vision - you need to see.

 Because you need them.
 For general wear, pools, showers, or if you like to walk on the beach as much as me.

 Because I walk a lot.
 It's my favorite hobby and form of transportation.
-I love these canvas slip-ons from Keen.
+I love these canvas slip-ons.

 Rad boots from Vegetarian Shoes.
 For rain, snow, or if I just want to look cool.

 Because my future's so bright I need shades.
 Or because the giant fireball in the sky burns my retinas.

 One piece of fabric with a million uses.
 Scarf, eye mask, headband, money holder and more.

 An international adaptor that doubles as a surge protector to stay charged safely.

 Bamboo toothbrush.
 Plastic-free for you and the environment.

 Menstrual cup.
 A girl's best friend on the road.
 Or anywhere.